mathieucarbou/YaSolR/docs/overview.md

 It can be turned on and off very fast.

 A **Zero-Cross SSR** is a relay that will only close or open when the voltage curve is at 0.
-It won't generate any harmonics and is not able to do Phase Control, but it can be used for Burst Fire Control.
+It won't generate any harmonics and is not able to do Phase Control, but it can be used for Cycle Stealing Control.

 A **Random** SSR is a relay that can be turned on and off at any point in time, at any voltage level.
-It can be used for Phase Control and Burst Fire Control.
+It can be used for Phase Control and Cycle Stealing Control.
 If activated when the voltage curve is not at 0, it will generate harmonics.

 Due to the nature of SSR, the more they are used (switched on/off), the more they will heat up.